pavlos-pa10/VEP_container_api/README.md

 If you do leave the window or close it by accident, you can still find the annotations after a few minutes at:\
 `http://localhost/api/annotations`

+Press `Ctrl-C` when you wish to stop the flask server from running.

 ## API execution examples using curl
 From the same directory (vep_api):